petrusd10s/BPack/README.md

 What does it include:

-* Atmosphere Vanilla 0.19.1 (Incognito applied)
+* Atmosphere Vanilla 0.19.3 (Incognito and patches applied)
-* Hekate CTCaer 5.5.5 Nyx 1.0.2
+* Hekate CTCaer 5.5.6 Nyx 1.0.3
 * Tinfoil v12 powered with JackInTheShop (JITS)
 * Tinleaf 1.4.4
 * EdiZon Snapshot